Created in partnership with the Helpdesk on Business & Human Rights

 Helpful Resources

-- GoodElectronics Network, Labour Conditions at Foreign Electronics Manufacturing Companies in Brazil: Case Studies of Samsung, LGE and Foxconn: A report on labour conditions in the electronics industry in Brazil, highlighting ‘forced overtime’ as one of the most common violations.
+• GoodElectronics Network, Labour Conditions at Foreign Electronics Manufacturing Companies in Brazil: Case Studies of Samsung, LGE and Foxconn: report on labour conditions in the electronics industry in Brazil, highlighting ‘forced overtime’ as one of the most common violations.

-- Verité, Forced Labor in the Production of Electronic Goods in Malaysia: A Comprehensive Study of Scope and Characteristics: A report on forced labour in the electronics industry in Malaysia, highlighting ‘forced overtime’ as one of the most common violations.
+• Verité, Forced Labor in the Production of Electronic Goods in Malaysia: A Comprehensive Study of Scope and Characteristics: report on forced labour in the electronics industry in Malaysia, highlighting ‘forced overtime’ as one of the most common violations.